Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 12.3 Disciplinary Action

-It is not recomended to play advantage on offenses against the goalkeeper and the goalkeeper is injured unless there is a clear opportunity to score a goal.
+It is not recomended to play advantage on offenses against the goalkeeper.
 If advantage is played and fouled player remains injured, play should be stopped when the team benefiting from the advantage loses possesion the ball.

 ## Advantage while holding